-Logical or Relational: The Biology of Relational Circuits
+Logical or Relational: The Anatomy of an Ideal Team

 Pain and Suffering

 We learn how to process pain and negative emotions from others.
 Those who were closest to us when we were infants and children modeled it for us.
 Likely, either nothing was modeled for us, or the wrong patterns were modeled.
-So, we now have pathways in our brain that we follow to process the pain incorrectly over and over, again and again.
-Not processing pain correctly results in psychological trauma.
-Seemingly minor circumstances that cause negative pain can also now result in that same trauma.
+So, we now have pathways in our brain that are followed to process the pain incorrectly over and over, again and again.
+Processing pain in an unhealthy way results in psychological trauma.
+As adults, seemingly minor circumstances that cause negative pain now result in that same trauma.
 We were designed to process pain in a healthy way, but few of us are aware of this or have learned how.

 Modes and Sides